 When you’ve been injured in a bus accident, you may be entitled to compensation for the injuries that have caused you so much pain and distress.
-But, trying to represent yourself or settle your claims directly with the insurance company can quickly become confusing and feel hopeless.
-In these cases, a bus accident attorney may help improve your likelihood of recovering the compensation you serve.
+But, trying to represent yourself or settle your claims directly with the insurance company can quickly become confusing and make you feel hopeless.
+In these cases, a bus accident attorney may help improve your likelihood of recovering the compensation you deserve.

 Common Bus Accident Injuries

-Being hurt by a bus or while traveling on a bus is devastating.
+Being hurt by a bus or while traveling on a bus can be devastating.
 It can permanently affect your ability to earn a living and support your family.
 Here are some common injuries sustained in bus crashes:

-- Neck/back pain (includes soft tissue and sciatica)
+- Neck/back pain (including soft tissue and sciatica)